mattermost/docs/source/manage/cloud-billing.rst

 As this is an annual subscription, it renews automatically.
 You'll be reminded of the renewal ahead of time.
 You can choose to opt-out of automatic renewal.
 In this case, you'll be notified ahead of time, so that your subscription doesn't lapse.

-Please see the `Cloud subscriptions </about/cloud-subscriptions.html>`__ documentation for more detailed information on the Cloud billing process.
+Please see the :doc:`Cloud subscriptions </about/cloud-subscriptions>` documentation for more detailed information on the Cloud billing process.